|Home | Site Map | Sign In|

 What causes rainwater pollution?

 Rainwater pollution comes from various sources such as road salts, leaking oil, and road sediment.
 It also comes from your yard in the form of fertilizers, herbicides, leaf litter, grass clippings and pet waste.
-There are two general categories of pollution: pollution that comes from a direct or a known source and pollution that comes from indirect contaminant sources.
+There are two general categories of pollution: pollution that comes from a direct or known source and pollution that comes from indirect sources.
 Direct sources (point source pollution) like factories or waste treatment plants emit contaminated fluids directly into water supplies (usually through a direct line like a pipe).
 In the United States and other countries, these practices are regulated, but this doesn't mean that pollutants can't be found in our waters.

 What plants should I use?

 Most gardens are best designed with plants that are well adapted to the unique conditions of the garden and your region (such as local native plants or cultivars of those plants).
 Raingardens rely on the ground’s ability to absorb and infiltrate water.
 Native plants have grown in Minnesota for thousands of years, so they're highly adapated to our weather conditions.
 This adaptation has resulted in deep and thick root systems and special leaf structures that are well-suited to endure our long winters and our variable periods of drought and heavy rain.
 Those deep roots deliver water far into the ground so it can be cleaned naturally.
 Within raingardens, as plants shed the dead portions of their root systems from last year’s growth they leave behind empty channels in the soil that act as "pipes" to help funnel water deeper into the ground rather than run off into the storm sewer.
 This ground-filtering process helps to clean our precious water and limits the amount of pollutants that would reach a water body through the storm sewer system.